marcosbarata/Mercedes/README.md

 # MB.io - SINFO Test Drive Challenge API (backend)

-We, at **Mercedes-Benz.io**, build products for our customers.

-These products go from the site that sells our vehicles to the applications that control them.
+We, at Mercedes-Benz.io build customer focussed products.
+These products go from the site that sells our cars to the applications that control and monitor them.

 One of the web applications that we built for our customers is **Test Drive**.
 It allows a customer to book a test drive on a vehicle and dealer of his choice, simplifying the whole process for him.